adamkornafeld/adamkornafeld/_posts/2021-04-21-on-logging.md

 🪵 Log suppressor
 ---------

 You might be lucky, that the log library you use provides support for that.
-I wasn't, so let's implement a log supressor.
+I wasn't, so let's implement a log suppressor.
 A small utility class that you can wrap your log messages with and have it keep track of time to determine if it should log the message or swallow it.
 Naming our class is fairly straightforward this time.
 Call it `LogSuppressor` and feel lucky that we found a suitable name for our class on first try.

     class LogSuppressor {

         private final Duration interval;

         public LogSuppressor(Duration interval) {
-            this.iterval = interval;
+            this.interval = interval;
         }
     }

 By passing an `interval` at construction time, our class will emit only one log message per interval.
 The interval is fully configurable, from minutes, to days, even weeks.
 You name it.
 We also need to keep track of how much time has passed since a log message was last emitted.
 For that we will maintain an internal instance of `Instant`.
-We can initialize it with `Instant.MIN` to signal that our log supressor has not suppressed anything yet.
+We can initialize it with `Instant.MIN` to signal that our log suppressor has not suppressed anything yet.

     class LogSuppressor {